 Note: If you use an existing variable for response, ensure that Use as input check box is enabled for the variable.

-16. Click Save to save the bot.
+16. Click Save to save the automation.